Pizzuti92/MG-MAMPOSSt/README.md

 MG-MAMPOSSt is a FORTRAN code that extended the MAMPOSSt algorithm of G. Mamon, A. Biviano and G. Boué - which performs Bayesian fits of models of mass and velocity anisotropy profiles to the distribution of tracers in projected phase space - to handle modified gravity models and constrain their parameter space.
-The new version implements two distinct types of gravity modifications, namely general chameleon (including $f(\mathcal{R})$ models) and beyond Horndeski gravity (Vainshtein screening).
+The new version implements two distinct types of gravity modifications, namely general chameleon (including $`f(\mathcal{R})`$ models) and beyond Horndeski gravity (Vainshtein screening).
 MG-MAMPOSSt efficently explores the parameter space either by computing the likelihood over a multi-dimensional grid of points or by performing a simple Metropolis-Hastings MCMC.
 The code requires a Fortran90 compiler or higher and makes use of the Python3 [getdist package](https://github.com/cmbant/getdist) of Antony Lewis to plot the marginalized distributions in the MCMC mode.

 ### Documentation